minnalabs/easely-docs/docs/app-store/generative-art-tools.md

 #### Download and Opening Easely's Code Repo

 The last step is downloading Easely's [code repo](https://github.com/minnalabs/generative-art) that includes a set of programs for you to generate, revise, and finalize your art pieces.
-Unzip the file and move the folder inside (titled `easely-generative-art-tools`) to your preferred working location on your computer.
+Unzip the file and move the folder (titled `easely-generative-art-tools`) to your preferred working location on your computer.

 Now, open VS Code that you installed earlier and go to